Tennis-Rublev through to French Open last eight as Sinner retires injured | Sports-Games

 Tennis-Rublev through to French Open last eight as Sinner retires injured

-Italian Jannik Sinner retired injured from his fourth-round French Open clash against Russian Andrey Rublev after a good start to the match on Monday.
-The 11th-seeded Sinner won the opening set 6-1 before getting treatment on his left knee in the second, which he lost 6-4.
+Italian 11th seed Jannik Sinner retired injured from his fourth-round French Open clash against Russian Andrey Rublev after a good start to the match on Monday.
+The 20-year-old, bidding to make his second quarter-final in Paris after 2020, won the opening set 6-1 before getting treatment on his left knee in the second, which he lost 6-4.

+Rublev, the seventh seed, was 2-0 up in the third when Sinner threw in the towel.
+"I felt good or quite ok in the first set and after serving at 2-1 (in the second) I felt something from that point," Sinner said.

+Sinner had also been treated in the previous round but said the pain was in a different place on Monday.
+"I felt it too much.
+I was hoping it would go away.
+It didn't, so playing like this, unfortunately, was not the right thing to do," a visibly disappointed Sinner told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)